 Remnants: Trinity Episcopal Church and Cemetery 1 mile northwest of the GPS coordinates at the intersection of US 20 and Young Rd

 Description: Richard L. McCurdy (1802 – 1869) from Lyme, Connecticut and Julia Ann (Woodward) McCurdy (1806 – 1889) from New York got married in 1826, owned a large farm, and donated the land for the church and cemetery.
 They were both born into prominent New England families.
 Julia was mentioned in the preface of the 1879 History of the Fire Lands, Comprising Huron and Erie Counties, Ohio as being frequently consulted by the author.
 The church congregation formed in 1837.
 Its first wood frame structure was built in 1846 at a cost of $1,200.
 Unfortunately, that one was lost to a fire just 2 months later in February of 1847.
 It was replaced with another wood frame church that same year at a cost of $1,600.
+Richard and Julia were laid to rest with other residents in the cemetery.
 A mid-1800s one-room schoolhouse was in the same spot as the town’s later schools, also on land donated by the McCurdy family.
 A train station was on the Lake Shore & Michigan Southern Railway.
 Its former track bed running through the area is now the North Coast Inland Trail, which will soon be a 105-mile paved recreational path.
 So far, 71 miles of it have been completed.
 In the later 1800s, the Wheeling & Lake Erie Railroad also rolled through town.
 Its tracks are still intact and in use.
 The last school was built in 1937 and is still standing about 1/2 of a mile northwest of the GPS coordinates on the south side of US 20.